 Beginning eights months prior to the Bar/Bat Mitzvah, students will meet privately with the cantor for 45 minutes each week.
 They will learn the trope (musical notations) for layning (chanting) Torah and Haftarah (for the morning service) and will apply it to their portions.
 The students will spend time on the bima with the cantor so that they feel comfortable taking a leadership role on the day of their Bar/Bat Mitzvah and for years to come.
-Please speak with Ellen regarding scheduling.

 in order to understand the meaning of their portion and to prepare for their dvar torah (teaching), the students will have seven to ten meetings of one hour each with the Rabbi.
-Parents should schedule these meetings as soon as possible with the synagogue administrator by emailing email@example.com or by calling 831-2012 ext.
-103.

 A healthy spiritual life is something that emerges from the inside; it can be supported from the outside, but not forced.
 So we don’t “require” that people come to davven outside of the services which are now part of our Hebrew school program.
 However, we know that many people find it difficult to fully enter into the power of Jewish prayer, and there is no way to access that power except by regular exposure to the liturgy.
-Brent and Ellen are more than happy to discuss what it might take for your children - and you - to be a regular part of the davvening experience.
+Brent, Ellen, and Julia are more than happy to discuss what it might take for your children - and you - to be a regular part of the davvening experience.

 Of course, becoming an adult in our community means taking responsibility for our community.
 Just as we ask adults in our community to volunteer for some Lev Maleh shifts, so too do we ask our bnai mitzvah students to be Lev Maleh - full hearted - volunteers.
-There are three 5775 dates set up specifically for teens on September 21, December 14 and March 21, or they can sign up for any shift on our Lev Maleh calendar.

 Beyond tuition, there is no formal fee for celebrating a bar or bat mitzvah at BHA.
 We don't want there to be any financial barriers to celebrating a bar or bat mitzvah at BHA.
 However, in recognition of the time and effort that goes into preparing students for their bar or bat mitzvah, families often choose to make a contribution to the Clergy Discretionary Fund at BHA.
 This fund allows us to fund programs that might not otherwise be possible and help families in need.
 There is no set amount; contributions have ranged from $50 to $5,000.